e-mail: bok@dhit.pl

 Shopping tips

-Advantages and disadvantages of neodymium magnets NdFeB.
+Advantages as well as disadvantages of neodymium magnets NdFeB.

 Disadvantages of rare earth magnets:

-Exercise Caution with Neodymium Magnets
+Handle with Care: Neodymium Magnets

-Magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields can interfere with compasses and magnetometers used in aviation and maritime navigation, as well as internal compasses of smartphones and GPS devices.
+There are neodymium magnets in every smartphone, for example, in the microphone and speakers.

 Neodymium magnets are not recommended for people with pacemakers.

-Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
-This happens because such devices have a function to deactivate them in a magnetic field.
+Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
+However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

-Despite the fact that magnets have been observed to maintain their efficacy up to temperatures of 80°C or 175°F, it's essential to consider that this threshold may fluctuate depending on the magnet's type, configuration, and intended usage.
+Despite the fact that magnets have been found to maintain their efficacy up to temperatures of 80°C or 175°F, it's essential to consider that this threshold may fluctuate depending on the magnet's type, configuration, and intended usage.

 Dust and powder from neodymium magnets are flammable.